-There is currently an investigation by one of our Authorities regarding the issue that a prominent accommodation marketplace seems to be selling package holidays and not providing the level of financial protection needed.
+There is currently an investigation by one of our authorities regarding the issue that a prominent accommodation marketplace seems to be selling package holidays and not providing the level of financial protection needed.
 Normally there is no problem with obtaining a holiday property, but there are links suggesting that they are growing into package territory.

-Consumers need to inform the Organiser/Principal without undue delay, considering the circumstances of the case, of any lack of conformity they perceive during the performance of a travel service included in the package travel contract.
+Consumers need to inform the organiser/principal without undue delay, considering the circumstances of the case, of any lack of conformity they perceive during the performance of a travel service included in the package travel contract.
 Failure to do so may be considered when determining the appropriate price reduction or compensation for damages where such notice would have avoided or reduced the damage.

-- attributable to the consumer;
+- attributable to the consumer

-- due to unavoidable and extraordinary circumstances.
+- due to unavoidable and extraordinary circumstances

-If a consumer is in difficulty during the package holiday, the Organiser/Principal is obliged to give appropriate assistance without delay.
+If a consumer is in difficulty during the package holiday, the organiser/principal is obliged to give appropriate assistance without delay.
 Such assistance should consist mainly of providing, where appropriate, information on aspects such as health services, local authorities and consular assistance, as well as practical help, for instance about distance communications and finding alternative travel arrangements.
 They can charge a reasonable fee for such assistance if the difficulty is caused intentionally by the consumer or through the consumer's negligence.
 That fee must not in any event exceed the actual costs incurred by the organiser / principal.

 Case study: Building works